jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20231210-why-play-cornucopia/index.md

 Developed by cybersecurity experts, each Cornucopia card describes a real-world security challenge.
 The game is designed to help software developers to understand advanced security concepts in a fun way.

 ### Continuous Learning, Simplified
 We're committed to your growth.
-Our platform is continuously updated with streamlined, developer-friendly guidance for each Cornucopia card.
-Your feedback drives our evolution, ensuring the resources we offer meet your needs as a developer.
+Our website is continuously updated with easy to understand guidance for each Cornucopia card.
+Your feedback is important for us, ensuring the resources we offer meet your needs.

 ### Get Insights from our Blog
-Dive into the nitty-gritty of Cornucopia and broader security practices through our developer-centric blog posts.
-Got a security conundrum?
-Let us know, and we'll address it in a way that resonates with you, the developer.
+Dive into the nitty-gritty of Cornucopia and broader security practices through our blog posts.
+Got a question?
+Let us know, and we'll address it for you.

 ### Interactive mapping
 The cards provide interactive links to several standards.
 When possible, we make the links interactive.
 We have implemented ASVS and CAPEC.